spollard/josh-works.github.io/_drafts/leetcode-weekly-contest.md

 ------------------------

-So, I worked a bit with [Kunal]() from CodeMentor (I had a variety of questions for him, among them was this challenge and my general strategy for solving technical challenges.
+So, I worked a bit with [Kunal Madhav](https://www.codementor.io/gando_001) from CodeMentor (I had a variety of questions for him, among them was this challenge and my general strategy for solving technical challenges.
 He was great.
 You should talk with him.)

 Together, we eventually ironed out;